Vitality Arts Workshops for Adults 55+

 Creativity knows no age limits.

 Whether you’re a seasoned artist or just starting out, Vitality Arts Workshops offer a supportive, inspiring, creative environment.
 Draw inspiration from works in the Museum’s collection as you develop new skills and express your artistic vision.
 Each workshop offers guided instruction, hands-on practice, and plenty of artistic freedom.
 Come join us to connect with fellow art enthusiasts, learn new techniques, and create unique, expressive artworks.
-All levels of experience are welcomed!
+All levels of experience are welcomed.

-Sessions will be held in the Neuberger Museum of Art’s Skylight Gallery.
+All sessions will be held in the Neuberger Museum of Art’s Skylight Gallery.

 Class Size